badiba/raytracer-795/README.md

 ### 3.2.
 Resulting Images

 Here are some images created with the current version of the ray tracer.
-Sample count is also sahred since it is an important factor for the render time.
+Sample count is also shared since it is an important factor for the render time.

 ![Sc](/assets/hw3-simple.jpg)